 Here’s what can happen when you are proactive about sharing your brand values:

 - You feel more natural and confident with the topics you speak and share about because they are important to you.
 No more sleazy-feeling marketing or putting on airs.
 You’re sharing the real you.

 - You attract people who value what you do.
 When you express your key values, you naturally attract others who appreciate and want the same thing.
 This can bring clients, partnerships, and all sorts of opportunities your way.

 - You make decisions more easily, because you know what’s most important!
 You’ll know what project to prioritize, what opportunities to say “yes” to, and what to do in your free time.

 - You stand out from the crowd.
 If your marketplace is competitive (and whose isn’t?), your values help you stand apart from others who do similar work.

-- Original.
+- Important to you.
 Yes, many businesses may have a value of “integrity,” but what does that mean for you specifically?
 The meaning is what’s most important.

-- True.
+- Honest.
 This is a no-brainer, but don’t choose values that you feel you don’t currently embody or practice just because they sound good.
 Choose what’s most true for you.

 - Communicable.
 If you say you value creativity, make sure you can communicate your creativity through your work.

 - Lasting.
 Strong values are lasting over time, whether you change your services or your ideal client.

 - Important.
 You can embody a lot of positive qualities in your business and as a brand, but what are the MOST important ones?
 That’s where to focus.